Thestor/Exercises/Exercise_12 - CSV Files/README.md

-The respective folder contains 6 Python (.py) files and 3 Comma-Separated Values (.csv) files in a CSV Files receptacle.
+The respective folder contains 6 Python (.py) files, 3 Comma-Separated Values (.csv) files in the CSV Files receptacle, and 3 PNG (.png) files in the Figures receptacle.

 **INSTRUCTIONS:**